lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 `AttestationStatement` within the `AttestationBundle` carried in the CSR, as defined in {{I-D.ietf-lamps-csr-attestation}}.
 The software generating the CSR treats the attestation statement payload as an opaque blob and does not interpret its format.
-It's crucial to note that the nonce is included in the Evidence, either implicitly or explicitly, and MUST NOT be conveyed in CSR structures outside of the attestation payload.
+It is crucial to note that the nonce is included in the Evidence, either implicitly or explicitly, and MUST NOT be conveyed in CSR structures outside of the attestation payload.